Codeception/Codeception/docs/10-WebServices.md

 ### Validate JSON structures

 It is pretty common for API tests to not only validate the received data but to check the structure of the response.
-Response data is not something constant, and may change on each request, however the JSON/XML structure should kept the same for an API version.
-In order to check response structure REST module have some useful methods.
+Response data is not usually considered to be consistent, and may change on each request, however the JSON/XML structure should be kept the same for an API version.
+In order to check response structure the REST module has some useful methods.

-If we expect JSON response to be received we can check its structure with [JSONPath](http://goessner.net/articles/JsonPath/).
+If we expect a JSON response to be received we can check its structure with [JSONPath](http://goessner.net/articles/JsonPath/).
 It looks and sounds like XPath but is designed to work with JSON data, however we can convert JSON into XML and use XPath to validate the structure.
-Both approaches are valid and can be used in REST module:
+Both approaches are valid and can be used in the REST module:

 ```php
 <?php